A complex spinal deformity is a serious condition that involves the curvature or rotation of the spine.

-Complex Spinal Deformity
+Types of Complex Spinal Deformity

-Scoliosis is a lateral (toward the side) curvature in the normally straight vertical line of the spine.
+Scoliosis, a common but complex spinal deformity, is a lateral (toward the side) curvature in the normally straight vertical line of the spine.
 When viewed from the side, the spine should show a mild roundness in the upper back and shows a degree of swayback (inward curvature) in the lower back.
 When a person with a normal spine is viewed from the front or back, the spine appears to be straight.
 When a person with scoliosis is viewed from the front or back, the spine appears to be curved.

 Treatments for scoliosis include:

 - Braces.
 Bracing is the usual treatment choice for adolescents who have a spinal curve between 25 degrees to 40 degrees — particularly if their bones are still maturing and if they have at least 2 years of growth remaining.
-The purpose of bracing is to halt progression of the curve.
+The purpose of bracing is to halt progression of the complex spinal deformity.
 It may provide a temporary correction, but usually the curve will assume its original magnitude when bracing is eliminated.

 - Surgery.
 Those who have curves beyond 40 degrees to 50 degrees are often considered for scoliosis surgery.
 The goal is to make sure the curve does not get worse, but surgery does not perfectly straighten the spine.
 During the procedure, metallic implants are utilized to correct some of the curvature and hold it in the correct position until a bone graft, placed at the time of surgery, consolidates and creates a rigid fusion in the area of the curve.
 Scoliosis surgery usually involves joining the vertebrae together permanently– called spinal fusion

 In more severe situations, the patient may notice their symptoms worsening with time.
 The kyphosis can progress, causing a more exaggerated hunchback.
-In rare cases, this can lead to compression of the spinal cord with neurologic symptoms including weakness, loss of sensation, or loss of bowel and bladder control.
+In rare cases, this specific spinal deformity can lead to compression of the spinal cord with neurologic symptoms including weakness, loss of sensation, or loss of bowel and bladder control.
 Severe cases of thoracic kyphosis can also limit the amount of space in the chest and cause cardiac and pulmonary problems leading to chest pain and shortness of breath.

 Spondylolisthesis is a condition of the spine whereby one of the vertebra slips forward or backward compared to the next vertebra.
 Forward slippage of one vertebra on another is referred to as anterolisthesis, while backward slippage is referred to as retrolisthesis.
 Spondylolisthesis can lead to a deformity of the spine as well as a narrowing of the spinal canal (central spinal stenosis) or compression of the exiting nerve roots (foraminal stenosis).
 In most cases it is not possible to see visible signs of spondylolisthesis by examining a patient.
 Patients typically have complaints of pain in the back with intermittent pain to the legs.
 Spondylolisthesis can often cause muscle spasms, or tightness in the hamstrings.
 Spondylolisthesis is easily identified with X-rays.